 But why should it be either-or?
 Rather than pull back or surge forward while ignoring your health, understand how to effectively balance rest and activity.
 This year, Beyond Health is focusing on maximizing energy in order to do all the wonderful and amazing things you want to do with your life.

-But to maximize energy, you need to balance activity with deep rest and relaxation, to give your body a chance to settle and become quieter, to heal and regenerate.
+But to maximize energy, you first need to balance activity with deep rest and relaxation, to give your body a chance to settle and become quieter, and to heal and regenerate.

-The sympathetic nervous system is the “yang” half; it responds to competition, threats, and stress with the classic “fight or flight” response and gives us the extra energy we need to meet life’s many demands and challenges.
-The parasympathetic half is the “yin” half that tells our bodies it’s OK to rest, relax, recuperate and heal.
+The sympathetic nervous system is the "yang" half.
+It responds to competition, threats and stress with the classic "fight or flight" response and gives us the extra energy we need to meet life's many demands and challenges.
+The parasympathetic half is the "yin" that tells our bodies it's OK to rest, relax, recuperate and heal.